sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 4/Cosine_Similarity.md

 - **Final Calculation:**
   - 4 / (√2 × √8) = 4 / √16 = 4 / 4 = 1
   - **Result:** The cosine similarity is 1, which means the documents are perfectly similar (same direction/meaning), even though Document B has larger values.
 This shows that cosine similarity cares about direction, not magnitude.

+---

+## Cosine Similarity trumps Euclidean Distance - How?

+Based on the meeting transcript, here are examples showing how cosine similarity trumps Euclidean distance:

+### Example 1: Repeated Words

+- Document A: "very good" (vector: 1,1)
+- Document B: "very good very good" (vector: 2,2)

+These documents have the same meaning, just repeated.

+- Euclidean distance: √[(2-1)² + (2-1)²] = 1.414 (shows them as different)
+- Cosine similarity: 1 (shows them as identical/same meaning)

+### Example 2: ML vs AI Documents

+- Machine Learning (41 words)
+- AI (135 words)
+- Football (43 words)
+- Tennis (46 words)
+- Euclidean distance results:

+- ML and AI: 11.958 (far apart)
+- ML and Football: 8.6 (closest)
+- ML and Tennis: 8.86

+***This incorrectly shows ML is most similar to Football, just because their document lengths are similar.
+But contextually, ML and AI should be most similar.***

+***Cosine similarity correctly identifies ML and AI as most similar because it focuses on direction/meaning rather than document length.***

+**Key Point: Euclidean distance is affected by magnitude (how many times words occur), while cosine similarity cares about direction (the meaning/context).
+For text analysis, meaning matters more than word count, which is why cosine similarity is preferred for NLP tasks.**